Wolf reintroduction 'draft plan' released: 10 things to know - NewsBreak

 3. Conflicts and problems created by wolves are set to be addressed on a case-by-case basis.
 Non-lethal conflict minimization techniques will be considered the first line of defense, though lethal removal of wolves may be considered in some cases.

-4. It's anticipated that 30 to 50 wolves will be transferred to Colorado from states of the northern Rockies, including Idaho, Montana, and Wyoming, as well as Oregon and Washington.
-Around 10 to 15 wolves will be captured in these places and re-released each year.
+4. It's anticipated that 30-50 wolves will be transferred to Colorado from states of the northern Rockies, including Idaho, Montana, Wyoming, Oregon and Washington.
+Around 10-15 wolves will be captured in these places and re-released each year.

-8. Criteria used to judge a successful reintroduction effort include: reintroduced wolves demonstrate a high survival rate in first 6 months; released wolves demonstrate low mortality rates over first 2 to 3 years; wolves remain in Colorado; reintroduced wolves form pairs and reproduce, establishing packs; wolves born in Colorado survive and reproduce.
+8. Criteria used to judge a successful reintroduction effort include: reintroduced wolves demonstrate a high survival rate in first six months; released wolves demonstrate low mortality rates over first two to three years; wolves remain in Colorado; reintroduced wolves form pairs and reproduce, establishing packs; wolves born in Colorado survive and reproduce.

 9. The current 'state endangered' status of wolves will move to 'state threatened' when at least 50 wolves are present for four consecutive years.
 The wolf will become 'delisted' when at least 150 wolves are in Colorado for two years following the move to 'state threatened' or if wolves are counted at 200 at any given time with no temporal requirement.
 A move to 'game' status may then be considered, but is not required.
 The wolf status can also 'uplist', moving back to threatened or endangered if certain requirements are met.